 More research into how the symptoms of autism can differ between the sexes could help improve diagnosis methods.

-A high functioning autistic child has average intelligence and social skills for their age.
-This type of autism is more difficult to diagnose and some doctors may overlook it in girls.
+An autistic child with low support needs has typical intelligence and social skills for their age.
+This type of autism is more difficult to diagnose, and some doctors may overlook it in girls.

-At a routine healthcare visit, a doctor should be able to find early symptoms of autism before the child reaches the age of 2.
+At a routine healthcare visit, a doctor should be able to find early symptoms of autism before a child reaches the age of 2 years.